the studio

 logs over opinions

-most product debates die quietly when somebody actually reads the server logs. we look at error rates, request volumes, conversion funnels. the data settles the argument faster than we can.
+most product debates around here die quietly when somebody actually opens the server logs. we look at error rates, request volumes, conversion funnels, support email patterns, and the support inbox itself. the data is rarely flattering and almost always settles the argument faster than the loudest voice in the slack channel can.

 small diffs, fast rollback